6 Personal Budgeting Tips for BeginnersPublished on February 17, 2022 by Daniel Azzoli

 1. Create a Budget

-No list of budgeting tips for beginners would be complete without pointing out the importance of having a budget in place.
+No list of budgeting tips for beginners would be complete without pointing out the importance of having a balanced budget in place.
 This budget could be monthly, bi-weekly, or whatever works for your specific financial situation.
+There are plenty of budget examples out there for you to explore.
 Without one, it may become hard to get a clear idea of where your money is going.

-For instance, if you plan on creating a monthly budget, start this process by listing out all of your expenses and income for the month.
+For instance, if you plan on creating a monthly budget planner, start this process by listing out all of your expenses and income for the month.
 This could be things like your rent, utility bills, grocery money, and payments on your debt, such as a line of credit or credit card.
 To get a better idea of how much money you typically spend in a month, go over your bank statements for the last six months and average out how much you’ve spent.
-There are also plenty of free personal finance apps that can help you put together your budget.
+There are also plenty of free personal finance apps that can help you put together a balanced budget.

 Either way, once you have these numbers in front of you, you can start to get a better idea of what you’re spending money on and start to find ways to save money on a tight budget.